letruxux/more-curios-slots/README.md

 ![Sample use](https://files.catbox.moe/igbnrp.webp)

 ## Troubleshooting
-> This slot is not available in your modpack!
-It will be useless.
+> "This slot is not available in your modpack!
+It will be useless."

 \> This means you don't have any mod that uses curios.
 Read the first part of this page.